Blue Stars Drum and Bugle Corps: Formation and rise (1964-1982)

+Rebuilding years (1982-2003)

 Some alumni of the corps refused to see the Blue Stars die.
 Building a new organization, LBS Cadets, Inc., on the ashes of the old, they returned a corps the field in 1983, competing in the Cadet Corps International circuit under the name, Blue Star Cadets, because the original corps and the Blue Stars name were still encumbered with debt.
 In 1985, the Blue Star Cadets began competing in Class A60 in Drum Corps Midwest (DCM), which the original corps had helped found in 1978.
 In 1986, the Blue Star Cadets finished 7th of 20 corps in the DCI Class A60 prelims.
 Although the corps missed making DCI Finals, the new organization had paid off enough of the old one's debt to regain use of the name, Blue Stars.
 In the years after regaining its name, the Blue Stars became one of the most consistently competitive corps in Divisions II and III (now Open Class), never placing lower than 5th in its division.
 The corps won the Class A60 World Championship in 1989 and the renamed Division III World Championship titles in 1993, 2001, and 2003.